espressif/sphinx_rtd_theme/README.rst

 ESP-IDF Sphinx Theme
 ********************

 **This is a fork of sphinx-rtd-theme by Read The Docs.
 This fork is used by the ESP-IDF Programming Guide.
-Espressif forked this theme when we moved ESP-IDF Programming Guide away from Read The Docs' hosted service and needed some functionality that neither RTD nor the theme could provide out of the box.**
+Espressif forked this theme when we moved ESP-IDF Programming Guide away from Read The Docs' hosted service and needed some functionality that neither RTD nor the theme provide out of the box.**

 Notes for ESP-IDF Theme
 =======================